Biology 5455 (University of Utah)

 2. Unofficial Transcript

-During this course we will visit both northern and southern Arizona (see itinerary and map).
-To accomplish this we will drive a total of 1,800 miles over a period of 10 days in small, 6 passenger minivans.
-This is an intense course, meaning we will cover a lot of material in a short period of time.
+During this course we will drive a total of 1,800 miles over a period of 9 days in small, 6 passenger minivans.
+This is an intense course, meaning that we will cover a lot of material in a short period of time.
 But it is also an interesting course and one that most people find to be a lot of fun.
-It is likely to differ dramatically from any course you have taken before.
-You may not get nearly as much sleep as you would like.
+It is likely to differ from any course you have taken before.
+You will probably not get as much sleep as you would like.